Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/light_engineer_armor.md

 |[crafting]{source:"exoskeleton"}|
 The Exoskeleton upgrade grants it’s user ability to run faster thanks to it’s complex set of motors and hydraulics.
 As a safety precaution, it is only activated when running.
 The exoskeleton requires energy to operate.
+Its modes can be toggled by pressing "G"

 # 15
 **Boot Reinforcement**